190 Skilled Nominated Visa Summary

-- this points-based visa is applicable for skilled workers who are nominated by a state or territory.
+- this points-based skilled visa is applicable for skilled workers who are nominated by a state or territory.

 - a visa holder can live and work permanently anywhere in Australia.